ahmer-cpu/statistical-alpha-signal-combination-backtesting/README.md

 ## Why the validation layer is the point

 Naive IC significance tests on **overlapping** forward returns badly overstate confidence.
-Applying a Newey-West HAC correction to the IC t-statistics in this engine deflated apparent significance by **~3.5×** — enough to flip several "significant" single factors into nulls.
+Applying a Newey-West HAC correction to the IC t-statistics in this project deflated apparent significance by **~3.5×** — enough to change several "significant" single factors into null results.
-Treating that correction, the bootstrap CIs, and the diagnostics battery as the *product* (rather than chasing a backtest line that goes up) is the central methodological stance here.

 ---